Departments and specialties

 Bone marrow transplant, Lymphoma, Chronic lymphocytic leukemia

-Mayo Clinic doctors and scientists are actively studying ways to improve bone marrow transplant outcomes.
+Mayo Clinic scientists are actively studying ways to improve bone marrow transplant outcomes.
 Areas of research include:

 - Expanding the use of haploidentical bone marrow transplant